explosion/prodigy-openai-recipes/openai-ner/README.md

 ```

 After receiving the results from the OpenAI API, the Prodigy recipe converts the predictions into an annotation task
 that can be rendered with Prodigy.
-The task even shows the original prompt as well as the raw answer we recieved.
+The task even shows the original prompt as well as the raw answer we obtained
+from the language model.

 <!-- TODO FIGURE OF EXAMPLE, INCLUDING THE (EXPANDED) HTML BOXES FROM PR #23. -->